Mount Nittany Physician Group Flu Shot Clinics

 • Some people, unfortunately, can become infected with a flu virus that the vaccine is designed to protect against, despite getting vaccinated.
 However, flu vaccination has been shown to reduce severity of illness in people who get vaccinated but still get sick.

-What do I do once I arrive at the drive thru or walk-up vaccination site?
+What do I do once I arrive at the drive thru vaccination site?

 • When entering the vaccination site, please follow directional signs.
 Remove all jackets and coats and expose your upper left or right arm (whichever is next to the vehicle door window).
 Please stay alert and silence cellphones.